This error occured with a third party serial ActiveX while reading the serial port.

 SuperCom controls up to 255 serial connections or ports simultaneously.
 Setup and run up to 255 concurrent connections doing data transfers or file transfers is realy easy.
 This is possible because of it's high efficient multiprocessing implementation.

+Binary data transfer can be tricky or even not possible if the used library doesn't support you.
 With the SuperCom ActiveX you can transmit any byte combination with values from 0 to 255 in binary mode (Binary Data Transmission).
 Short samples within the manual and source code samples demostrate how.
+No magic behind it.

 It's often necessary to react on special characters like SOH, STX, ETX etc. It's surely time consuming and rather complex to parse every received data string for such data.
 It's easier to use SuperCom's Trigger or EventChar.
 Using Triggers not only single characters but complete strings can be observed.
 Immediately when the special character(s) or string(s) is/are received SuperCom places OnComm event while your application can perform other thinks.